C

 Tezel

-Matbaasi Ofset Printing House, Lefkosa
+Matbaasi VE Ofset Printing House, Lefkosa

 (Nicosia).